joshgev/tictactoe-server/README.md

 ## Usage

 There are only two API calls.
-The first, `POST /games` is used to create a game and the second `POST /games/<game-id>` is used to make a move.
+The first, `POST /games` is used to create a game and the second, `POST /games/<game-id>`, is used to make a move.

 ## Creating a game